 WisLoan and Telework are statewide alternative loan programs that allow Wisconsin residents with disabilities to finance assistive technology or equipment needed to live more independently and productively, or to become self-employed or work from home.
 Loans can be used to purchase assistive technology equipment such as wheelchairs, scooters, hearing aids, modifications for a van, tools or equipment for work, etc.

 Options provides recreational opportunities and equipment to promote equal access to outdoors, team sports and video gaming.
-With a heavy focus on improving or maintaining quality of life and positive mental health our goal is to provide access to equipment and programming for people who are interested in learning about or trying new hobbies without an up-front risky investment or looking for peers who share similar interests.
-We can connect individuals with resource opportunities in such areas as hiking, fishing, hunting, biking, wheelchair basketball, softball and bowling, state park access, accessible playgrounds and more.
+With a heavy focus on improving or maintaining quality of life and positive mental health our goal is to provide access to equipment and programming for people who are interested in learning about or trying new hobbies without an investment.
+It also provides a great opportunity for people looking for peers who share similar interests.
+Adaptive Adventures provides access to hiking, fishing, hunting, biking, wheelchair basketball, softball, tennis and bowling, state park access, accessible playgrounds and more.
 Video gaming opportunities include adaptive controllers, games and independent living skills training.

 This service provides an in-depth evaluation of specific barriers in an individual’s home and/or vehicle.
 One of our specialists will provide specific recommendations to remove the barriers and improve accessibility for maximum independence.
 This service can also provide review of residential construction plans to improve accessibility, incorporate features consistent with universal design, visitability, and to age in place.

 Medicaid Personal Care Program